olimiemma/ConsultTheWord/README.md

 We believe that the scriptures have been guiding humans for millennia, and with this new functionality, you will have access to guidance grounded in the word like never before.
 Private, safe, and trusted, the "Consult the Word" app with Apple's Vision Pro integration will empower you to find the counseling and guidance you need.

-<b>Copyright and Ownership</b>

-The "Consult the Word" app, including its concept, design, and functionality, is the intellectual property of the creator.
-All rights reserved.
-The app and its associated content, including the selection and presentation of scripture passages, are protected by copyright laws and international treaties.

-Any unauthorized use, reproduction, or distribution of the app or its content is strictly prohibited.
-The "Consult the Word" app is intended for personal use and should not be used for commercial purposes without explicit permission from the creator.

-If you have any questions or inquiries regarding the app's ownership or copyright, please feel free to contact us.
-We appreciate your understanding and cooperation in respecting our intellectual property rights.

 ## Contact